WildnSwole is reader-supported. When you buy through links on my site I may earn an affiliate commission at no extra cost to you.

 - Time PRs

-- Personal record for how fast a movement is executed
+- Personal record of how fast a movement is executed

 - Distance PRs